jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DataGrail-Privacy-Trends-2024.md

 plans to reform data protection and privacy law, which could complicate compliance for UK businesses.

-AI Act nalized: The EUs institutions agreed landmark rules regulating articial intelligence, adding to a barrage of complex digital regulations passed in recent years.
+AI Act ﬁnalized: The EU’s institutions agreed landmark rules regulating artiﬁcial intelligence, adding to a barrage of complex digital regulations passed in recent years.

+datagrail.io

+5

 Privacy Requests Increased
 246% in Two Years

 Businesses received nearly one\-third more Data Subject Requests (DSRs) in 2023 compared to 2022\.
-Requests of all typesaccess, delete, or sale opt\-outs increased.
+Requests of all types—access, delete, or sale opt\-outs— increased.

-6
-datagrail.io
+DSRs per Million Users 2021\-2023

+27

 Why are the number of DSRs continuing to climb?

-Across the US, ve new state laws took effect last year that give consumers new rights over their personal data.Many similar laws passed in other states that will take effect over the next few years.
+Across the US, ﬁve new state laws took effect last year that give consumers new rights over their personal data.
+Many similar laws passed in other states that will take effect over the next few years.
 This trend suggests a growing privacy awareness among consumers, partly due to these new laws passing, frequent privacy enforcement action from the FTC, and increased media attention on privacy.

 On average,
 businesses
 received 859 DSRs
 per one million
 identities in 2023

-DSRs per Million Users 2021\-2023
-27
+datagrail.io

+6

 Deletion Is the Most
 Common Type of Request

-Privacy Requests to delete personal data exceed access and do not sell requests for the third year running
+Privacy Requests to delete personal data exceed access and ‘do not sell’ requests for the third year running
-7
-datagrail.io
-We focus on three main types of DSR: Requests to access personal data, delete personal data, and requests opt out of the sale and sharing of personal data (Do Not Sell requests)as these are the most popular requests.Every comprehensive privacy law in the US includes the right to delete personal data under certain conditions.We also saw requests to correct inaccurate personal data and requests under the right to data portability, but not enough to establish any trends.

 Consumers continue to ask businesses to delete their personal data, making it the most common type of DSR, accounting for more than 40% of requests on average across businesses.
-While deletion requests remain most common, access requests have increased most signicantly, booming by around 50% since the previous year.
+While deletion requests remain most common, access requests have increased most signiﬁcantly, booming by around 50% since the previous year.

 2023 Breakdown By DSR Type

+We focus on three main types of DSR: Requests to access personal data, delete personal data, and requests opt out of the sale and sharing of personal data (“Do Not Sell” requests)—as these are the most popular requests.
+Every comprehensive privacy law in the US includes the right to delete personal data under certain conditions.
+We also saw requests to correct inaccurate personal data and requests under the “right to data portability,” but not enough to establish any trends.

+datagrail.io

+7

 The Cost of Data Privacy
 Continues to Rise

 Manual processing of DSRs can cost $1M per year, or more.

-8
-datagrail.io
-Total cost of DSR
-management
-increased by 38%
-year over year
-Businesses manually processing DSRs face high costs as the number of requests increases.According to Gartner, a single access or deletion request costs around $1,524 to complete.
+Businesses manually processing DSRs face high costs as the number of requests increases.
+According to Gartner, a single access or deletion request costs around $1,524 to complete.
 Our data suggests that a company handling one million identities receives 578 access and deletion requests in an average year.
-Based on Gartners estimate, manually processing DSRs could cost around $811,305 per every million identities.
+Based on Gartner’s estimate, manually processing DSRs could cost around $811,305 per every million identities.

+2023 Cost of DSR Management Over Time

+$41,148\.00

-As businesses collect more data and privacy requests increase, handling DSRs becomes difcult and expensive.Companies can struggle to locate data stored in different formats across different systems, all while ensuring they do not violate the rights of other consumers.
+As businesses collect more data and privacy requests increase, handling DSRs becomes difﬁcult and expensive.
+Companies can struggle to locate data stored in different formats across different systems, all while ensuring they do not violate the rights of other consumers.
 Businesses face a huge rise in costs unless they automate parts of the DSR process.
 These costs estimates do not include requests relating to other rights, such as requests to opt out of the sale and sharing of personal data.

 DSR Management
 can cost $811K Year
 per 1M Identities

-2023 Cost of DSR Management Over Time
+Total cost of DSR
-$41,148\.00
+management
+increased by 38%
+year over year

+datagrail.io

+8

 Opting\-Out Is Becoming
 Mainstream

-Consumers are automating Do Not Sell requests; around 75% of businesses are not honoring them.
+Consumers are automating “Do Not Sell” requests; around 75% of businesses are not honoring them.
-9
-datagrail.io

 Universal Opt Out Mechanisms (UOOMs) enable consumers to automatically tell businesses not to sell or share their personal data for advertising.
 Until recently, honoring UOOM signals has been optional in the US.
-This is changing.California already requires CCPA\-covered businesses to detect and honor requests made via Global Privacy Control (GPC) and other common UOOMs.
+This is changing.
+California already requires CCPA\-covered businesses to detect and honor requests made via Global Privacy Control (GPC) and other common UOOMs.
 A similar rule takes effect in Colorado from July 2024, and many other states will follow over the next few years.
 DataGrail analyzed over 5,000 websites to check how businesses respond to GPC signals.
-We found that 75% of websites did not honor Do Not Sell requests via GPC.
+We found that 75% of websites did not honor “Do Not Sell” requests via GPC.

+75%

+Our research suggests that 75% of websites do not comply with GPC requests.
+This means most businesses are not honorings people’s do\-not\-sell privacy requests.
+Some could be violating current law or be unprepared for upcoming legal changes.

-GPC is a way users can universally express, to all sites, their preference not to be tracked on the web.
+”GPC is a way users can universally express, to all sites, their preference not to be tracked on the web.
 It is a browser\-level signal, maintained either by a browser or browser extension, that a user or privacy\-focused technology can set.
 The easiest way to think of
-GPC is as a robot that selects the Do Not Sell preference on a site on behalf of a user.
+GPC is as a robot that selects the Do Not Sell preference on a site on behalf of a user.”

+2023 Volume of Do\-Not\-Sell
+Requests per 1M Identities

-UOOMs automate requests under Californias
+UOOMs automate requests under California’s
-Do Not Sell Or Share My Personal Information rules and similar laws.
-Such requests are rising and will likely increase signicantly as new laws take effect.
+“Do Not Sell Or Share My Personal Information” rules and similar laws.
+Such requests are rising and will likely increase signiﬁcantly as new laws take effect.

 Additional Resources:

 What is GPC

 Do\-Not\-Sell or Share Guide

 Navigating Privacy: Understanding Consent and Universal Opt\-Out Methods

-75%
-2023 Volume of Do\-Not\-Sell
-Requests per 1M Identities
-Our research suggests that 75% of websites do not comply with GPC requests.
-This means most businesses are not honorings peoples do\-not\-sell privacy requests.
-Some could be violating current law or be unprepared for upcoming legal changes.
+datagrail.io

+9

 Privacy Requests Across
 Industries

 Industries with a lot of online communications see the most requests

-10
-datagrail.io
+Our data shows how many DSRs consumers make to businesses across different industries.
+Ecommerce—or brands that have a direct to consumer (D2C) online relationship —typically receive the most DSRs.
+They receive nearly double the overall average number of DSRs.
+Marketing tech (MarTech) companies come second.
+Both these types of companies operate mainly online and can engage in intensive marketing campaigns, meaning they collect a lot of personal data.

+2023 Volume of DSRs by Industry

 Lots of personal
 data collected
 \+
 Online
+communications

-communicationsMore DSRs
+More DSRs
-Our data shows how many DSRs consumers make to businesses across different industries.
-Ecommerceor brands that have a direct to consumer (D2C) online relationship typically receive the most DSRs.
-They receive nearly double the overall average number of DSRs.
-Marketing tech (MarTech) companies come second.
-Both these types of companies operate mainly online and can engage in intensive marketing campaigns, meaning they collect a lot of personal data.

 Industry descriptions:

+●

+●

+●

+●

-Retail:We distinguished retail brands from ecommerce brands as those who typically sell in a brick \& mortar setting, vs. online.
+Retail: We distinguished retail brands from ecommerce brands as those who typically sell in a “brick \& mortar” setting, vs. online.
 Ecommerce: This includes brands whose primary go\-to\-market model is selling directly online to consumers.
-This also includes the growing Wellness market, MLM companies, consumer marketplaces, and or consumer health companies that may hold a lot of sensitive data.
+This also includes the growing “Wellness” market, MLM companies, consumer marketplaces, and or consumer health companies that may hold a lot of sensitive data.
 B2B Technology: This includes several enterprise technology companies.
 Companies that provide software ranging from database software and APIs to HR system software.

-Marketing Tech:Because marketing \& sales technology includes email, CRM, surveys, and communications technology, we pulled Marketing Technology out into its own category.Typically this bucket represents businesses who market in a B2B setting.
+Marketing Tech: Because marketing \& sales technology includes email, CRM, surveys, and communications technology, we pulled Marketing Technology out into its own category.
+Typically this bucket represents businesses who market in a B2B setting.

-2023 Volume of DSRs by Industry
+datagrail.io

+10

 Privacy Requests Can
 Come From Practically
 Anywhere

-Consumers worldwide want control over their data even if theyre not protected by privacy law; and businesses are honoring their requests.
+Consumers worldwide want control over their data even if they’re not protected by privacy law; and businesses are honoring their requests.
-11
-datagrail.io
-Note: As a United States\-based company with a larger regional footprint in the US, our data skews toward privacy requests coming from the US and may not be an accurate reection of total global requests.
-Many DataGrail customers apply GDPR\-grade DSR processes across the board, which helps to ensure good customer relations and improves the efciency of their privacy programs.

 46% of DSRs arrived from IP addresses located outside the US, Canada, China, Brazile the UK, or the EU (regions with privacy laws).
 As such, people making these requests might not be covered by strong privacy laws.
-Around 12\.5% of US\-based DSRs came from states with laws already on the books (CA, CO, \& CT), yet 34% are coming from states without privacy protections, suggestingpeople from across the US are submitting requests regardless of their level of legal protection.
-Consumers want more control over their data even if they dont have legally\-protected privacy rights.
+Around 12\.5% of US\-based DSRs came from states with laws already on the books (CA, CO, \& CT), yet 34% are coming from states without privacy protections, suggesting people from across the US are submitting requests regardless of their level of legal protection.
+Consumers want more control over their data even if they don’t have legally\-protected privacy rights.

 DSRs By Policy in 2023

 80%

 of DSRs in 2023 came from
-jurisdictions that didnt have
-strong privacy laws,
-evidence that people around
-the world want more control
-over their personal data.
+jurisdictions that didn’t have strong privacy laws, evidence that people around the world want more control over their personal data.

+Note: As a United States\-based company with a larger regional footprint in the US, our data skews toward privacy requests coming from the US and may not be an accurate reﬂection of total global requests.
+Many DataGrail customers apply GDPR\-grade DSR processes across the board, which helps to ensure good customer relations and improves the efﬁciency of their privacy programs.

+datagrail.io

+11

 Data Privacy has arrived:
-Its time to adapt
+It’s time to adapt

 Privacy laws are proliferating, awareness of rights is increasing, and the costs could spiral if organizations fail to act
-12
-datagrail.io

 When the EU passed the GDPR in 2016, many countries strengthened their data protection and privacy laws.
 It took a few years for this legal trend to hit the US, but now around one\-third of states have passed comprehensive privacy laws.
-Before our next report in 2025, privacy laws will start to take effect in states like Delaware, Florida, Iowa, Montana, Oregon, and Texas.
-Well continue to see enforcement of existing laws in the US, the EU, and elsewhere.
-We also expect more consumers to use
-Universal Opt\-Out Mechanisms (UOOMs) to automate Do Not Sell requests.
-In more and more states, honoring these requests will become mandatorybut our research suggests that most companies are not ready for this new landscape.

 Against this backdrop, consumers are waking up to how their data is collected, used, and shared online.
 Privacy requests are booming year on year, with businesses facing on average 859 DSRs per one million identities in
 2023 compared to 377 in 2021\.

+Before our next report in 2025, privacy laws will start to take effect in states like Delaware, Florida, Iowa, Montana, Oregon, and Texas.
+We’ll continue to see enforcement of existing laws in the US, the EU, and elsewhere.

+We also expect more consumers to use
+Universal Opt\-Out Mechanisms (UOOMs) to automate “Do Not Sell” requests.
+In more and more states, honoring these requests will become mandatory—but our research suggests that most companies are not ready for this new landscape.

 But as our data shows, DSRs can come from anywhere.
-Whether or not theyre covered by a privacy law, consumers want more control over how businesses use their personal data.
+Whether or not they’re covered by a privacy law, consumers want more control over how businesses use their personal data.
-This trend isnt going away.
+This “trend” isn’t going away.
 For unprepared businesses, the costs could be eye\-watering.

-As legal demands and consumer expectations increase, take control of your privacy program with an automated platform that efciently handles all types of privacy requests.
+As legal demands and consumer expectations increase, take control of your privacy program with an automated platform that efﬁciently handles all types of privacy requests.

+datagrail.io

+12

 Learn More About DataGrail

-13
-datagrail.io
-Learn how DataGrail supports Do Not Sell or
-Share with GPC opt\-out signals through a no\-code, bannerless solution.
-Download the
-Guide.
-Sign up for our Grail Mail newsletter and explore our library of on\-demand resources to stay on top of data privacy and business risk.
-DataGrail is the Privacy Control Center modern brands rely on to build customer trust and outsmart business risk.
+DataGrail is the Privacy Control Center™ modern brands rely on to build customer trust and outsmart business risk.

-Security, legal, and executive teams use DataGrail to automate privacy workows and support compliance with regulations like GDPR, CCPA, and CPRA.
-With 2,000\+ pre\-built connections for popular apps and infrastructure, DataGrail offers continuous system detection, responsible data discovery, guided privacy assessments, and automated data subject request (DSR) fulllment to power the world's most trusted businesses.
+Security, legal, and executive teams use DataGrail to automate privacy workﬂows and support compliance with regulations like GDPR, CCPA, and CPRA.
+With 2,000\+ pre\-built connections for popular apps and infrastructure, DataGrail offers continuous system detection, responsible data discovery, guided privacy assessments, and automated data subject request (DSR) fulﬁllment to power the world's most trusted businesses.

 DataGrail services millions of consumers through companies like Amazon, Salesforce, Overstock, Instacart, and New Balance, and is a G2 leader.
 DataGrail is backed by leading VCs and strategic investors, including Third Point Ventures, Felicis Ventures, Next47, Cloud Apps Capital Partners, Operator Collective, HubSpot, Okta Ventures, and American Express Ventures.

 Visit www.datagrail.io or follow DataGrail on LinkedIn and Twitter to learn more.

 How to Get Started

+Learn how DataGrail supports Do Not Sell or

+Sign up for our Grail Mail newsletter and

+Share with GPC opt\-out signals through a

+explore our library of on\-demand resources to

+no\-code, bannerless solution.
+Download the
+Guide.

+stay on top of data privacy and business risk.

-Connect with other pros to discuss which privacy management models work for them.
+Connect with other pros to discuss which

+privacy management models work for them.
 Join the Community.

-Check out a demo of DataGrail to see how it can help you automate DSRs, nd Shadow IT and AI,manage consent, or develop privacy risk assessments
+Check out a demo of DataGrail to see how it can help you automate DSRs, ﬁnd Shadow IT

+and AI, manage consent, or develop privacy

+risk assessments

+datagrail.io

+13